Jake Marisnick Player Props: Tigers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.07 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (5.99).

-- Athletics pitchers combine to give up 125 total home runs at a clip of 1.5 per game (second-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.